Skip to Content

 What is the Montessori Pink Tower

 The Pink Tower is one of the first sensory materials your child might work with in their Montessori primary program.
-It's a set of 10 wooden cubes that increase in size by one cubic centimeter per block.

 The largest wooden cube is 10cm on each side and the smallest cube is 1cm on each side, if that's a better way to explain it.

-The cubes are one color, which isolates the concept of size for children.
-This is a grading activity wherein the cubes are supposed to be placed one on top of the other based on a their size.
+This is a grading activity wherein the cubes are supposed to be placed one on top of the other based on their size.

 Isolating concepts is a common theme in Montessori classrooms, and Montessori-familiar parents often look for this quality in the toys and activities they keep in their homes.